Analytics-at-Sauder/Analytics-at-Sauder.github.io/p04_inventory_management.md

 ## Final Conclusion

-As seen from the tables above we can see in this case the Continuous Review policy outperforms the Periodic Review policy and the EOQ model in terms of the expected profits for each product and proportion of lost orders.
+From the tables above, we can see that the continuous review policy (scenario 2) outperforms the EOQ model (scenario 1) and the periodic review policy (scenario 3) in terms of the expected profits for each product and proportion of lost orders.

-However, both the continuous and periodic review policy have their advantages.
-Periodic review policy has a fixed review period which allows the organization to better forecasts the orders made over some time.
-Whereas the continuous review policy keeps the order size constant and gives flexibility in terms of the times to place the order.
+Both the continuous and periodic review policies have their advantages.
+The periodic review policy has a fixed review period, which allows companies to better forecast the orders they made over some time.
+On the other hand, the continuous review policy keeps the order size constant and offers flexibility with regards to the times at which to place the order.

-The expected profits is dependent on different costs (holding, ordering and other costs) that are different for every product and organization.
-The right inventory management model depends on the impact of these cost and and the demand distribution of the product.
+The expected profits are dependent on different costs (holding costs, ordering costs or manufacturing costs, etc.) that are different for every product and organization.
+The right inventory management model depends on the impact of these cost and the demand distribution of the product

 ## References